Dive In: A Field Guide to Neighborhood Dives and Bars in Metro Phoenix

 Bike Rack: No

-The Royale Lounge has been serving drinks to the Coronado neighborhood for more than 60 years — though not always under that name — according to Kim, a bartender here for six years.
-Kim says they get a diverse crowd at the Royale, from lawyers to kids in bands to artists — much like the neighborhood itself.
+The Royale Lounge has been serving drinks to the Coronado neighborhood for more than 60 years — though not always under that name.
 The Royale is a smallish room with a pool table, claw machine, internet jukebox, TVs behind the bar surrounded by string lights, card tables, darts, and pinball.
 Snacks range from egg rolls, pizza, and chicken nuggets to popcorn.
-Best thing about this place: That classic, brilliantly red neon “Cocktails” sign seen off 16th Street.
+Best thing about this place: that classic, brilliantly red neon “Cocktails” sign seen off 16th Street.

 Gilbert Heritage District

-Note: Editor's note: This article originally ran in October 2016.